l1nd53y/Brilliant-Bananas-Project/README.md

      - git add .
 - git rm --cached db.sqlite

--**To create branch and pull request
+- ** To create branch and pull request
 - git checkout -b newbranchname (create a new branch for each issue)
 - git branch (To confirm which branch you are on)
 - git add .
 (To add all the changed files)